julianamm/vh-os-packages/README.md

-# This project was Created by VanHack development community!
+# This if part of the hiring processes for the [Front End position](http://bit.ly/vanhack-react-job) at VanHack

 All Components are made using [ReactJS](https://reactjs.org/) and [Styled Components](https://styled-components.com/) and we use [Storybook](https://storybook.js.org/) as a renderring